MJKWoolnough/pagination/README.md

 }
 ```

-Config is the configuation for a Pagination
+Config is the configuration for a Pagination.

 #### func  New

 ```go
 func New() Config
 ```
-New returns a default configuration for Pagination
+New returns a default configuration for Pagination.

 #### func (Config) Get

 ```go
 func (c Config) Get(currPage, lastPage uint) Pagination
 ```
-Get returns the Section information for Pagination
+Get returns the Section information for Pagination.

 #### type Pagination